mmdrozd/Methods/Assignments/02-20_Write-Your-First-Bash-Script-Using-Emacs/Write-Your-First-Bash-Script-Using-Emacs.md

       * You will notice that this time, Emacs opens as a graphical application in its own window

-      * The reason is that your previous invokation of emacs included the `-nw` flag, which is short for `no window` and has the effect of launching emacs inside the shell window
+      * The reason is that your previous invocation of emacs included the `-nw` flag, which is short for `no window` and has the effect of launching emacs inside the shell window

 0. Move your results to your `/shr` folder:

-   0. In the `Terminal` shell, type `mkdir -p /home/methods/Dropbox/shr/Methods/Assignments/03-20_Write-Your-First-Bash-Script-Using-Emacs_[Moniker]`
+   0. In the shell, type `mkdir -p /home/methods/Dropbox/shr/Methods/Assignments/[Num]_Write-Your-First-Bash-Script-Using-Emacs`
+   (replacing [Num] with whatever this assignment is actually numbered)

       * The `mkdir` command with the `-p` flag creates the directories needed to generate the specified folder structure

-   0. Figure out how to move your `First-Bash-Script-[Moniker].sh` and `First-Bash-Script-[Moniker].out` files from the home directory `/~` to the directory created above with the `mkdir` command
+   0. Figure out how to move your `First-Bash-Script-[Moniker].sh` and `First-Bash-Script-[Moniker].out` files from the home directory `~` to the directory created above with the `mkdir` command

-      * This is done in the `Terminal` shell.
-Hint:

-	0. The command to move files is `mv`
+      * This is done in the shell.
+Hint: The command to move files is `mv`